 The "spiritual" one is sometimes too harsh and cold in his attitude and judgment of the sins of others.
 I do not suggest that one should compromise with sin to any degree or in any matter.
 Sin is sin and it damns one in hell if he does not repent.
 Godliness and love for the truth do not permit any deficiency in dealing with sin.
 Love and kindness alone, without conviction and urging repentance, will not rescue from sin.
 If they could, no one would be lost because God has unlimited love and kindness toward mankind.
 God is no respecter of persons and we sin if we show respect to persons (Acts 10:34-35; Romans 2:11; James 2:9).
 The restoration of anyone overtaken in sin is not a penalty, but an attempt to rescue him from the consequence of his sin.
 It is an act of love, not revenge.

-But he is also to consider himself lest he be tempted.
+But he is also to consider himself lest he is tempted.
 Tempted to do what?
-Clearly it refers to the trespass into which the one to be restored fell.
+Clearly, it refers to the trespass into which the one to be restored fell.
 One could hardly help another out of a situation into which he himself has fallen, or is likely to fall.
-One who has a reputation for gossiping, tale bearing and lying or adultery could hardly do much with one who was overtaken in a terrible sin which was destroying him.
+One who has a reputation for gossiping, tale-bearing, and lying or adultery could hardly do much with one who was overtaken in a terrible sin that was destroying him.
 Could one cry out to another who is as weak in the same area of temptation?
-The deceitful and seductive nature of sin and the persistence and subtlety of Satan should put every Christian on 24 hours a day watch lest he be overtaken in a trespass.
+The deceitful and seductive nature of sin and the persistence and subtlety of Satan should put every Christian on 24 hours a day watch lest he is overtaken in a trespass.
 It is even more important that one watch himself and pray when he is trying to recover another from sin.

-Every Christian who loves the lost, especially those who have fallen away, will put forth every effort to "restore such an one" to the Lord.
+Every Christian who loves the lost, especially those who have fallen away, will put forth every effort to "restore such a one" to the Lord.